-The mathematical neuroscience team of the Center for Interdisciplinary Research in Biology (CIRB) of the Collège de France is an interdisciplinary research group at the frontiers between neurosciences and mathematical modeling (PI: Jonathan Touboul).
+The mathematical neuroscience team, currently at the Center for Interdisciplinary Research in Biology (CIRB) of the Collège de France, and soon at Brandeis University, is an interdisciplinary research group at the frontiers between neurosciences and mathematical modeling (PI: Jonathan Touboul).

 We are particularly interested in the interplay of structure and function in the stochastic and dynamical brain computations, from single cells activity up to macroscopic limits of large stochastic neuronal areas.
 Our approach is based on data analysis, leading to mathematical models, computer simulations and theoretical and mathematical analysis, using dynamical systems and probability.
 And in this program, we enthusiastically collaborate with experimentalists, mathematicians and physicists!